Professional Online IQ Test

 Is ACIS a psychometrically validated assessment?

+Yes, within the limits of a self-administered online assessment.
 ACIS is a 20-subtest cognitive assessment built for careful online measurement and adult self-understanding.
-It provides structured score reporting across six broad domains, while the public technical report with finalized g-loading and convergent-validity statistics is being prepared.
+It provides structured score reporting across six broad domains, while the public technical manual reports g-loading, reliability, SEM, and internal-structure evidence.
 The primary difference from traditional assessments is the administration format: ACIS is self-administered online and is best used for personal insight, educational planning, and structured cognitive self-understanding, while many official pathways still prefer or require proctored evidence.

 How much does ACIS cost?